Low Meng Tak

 Low Meng Tak (1922 – February 27, 2013) was a Malaysian businessman and philanthropist.
-He is the grandfather of international fugitive Low Taek Jho who allegedly stole more than $4.5 billion USD from the Malaysian sovereign wealth fund 1MDB.
+He is the grandfather of international fugitive Low Taek Jho who allegedly stole more than US$4.5 billion from the Malaysian sovereign wealth fund 1MDB.

 Early life

 Low was born in Guangdong, China in 1922.
 Low immigrated to Malaysia and Thailand in the 1940s, and despite being poor and uneducated started a business.

 Career

 Low was an entrepreneur and a businessman, interested mainly in iron-ore mining, liquor distilleries, and wine making between 1960 and 1970 in China and Thailand.
 He also invested in real estate across Asia, of which a portion has been sold over the years.
 Over the years, Low Meng Tak diversified the family’s business into agriculture and aquaculture, plantations, commodities trading and equity investment, among others.
 The family fortune was consolidated in 2008 into a global family trust for estate planning purposes.
 The family's fortune was based also on the sale and development of the remaining land bank over the years.

 His son, Tan Sri Larry Low Hock Peng, was the founder and an executive for an investment holding company called MWE Holdings Bhd.
 Larry was involved in a diversified range of businesses such as textiles, electronics, property, industrial, leisure, plantations and corporate services.
 Through this, he greatly grew employment opportunities and the economic standing of many in the community.
 He continued boosting opportunities for those around him in his next project, when he co-founded the Frencken Group Ltd in 1995.
 He has been the non-executive non-independent chairman of the group since its inception and was appointed as the group’s director in July 2000.
 Larry’s involvement in these various well-established projects greatly increased the Low family’s wealth.

 His grandson Jho Low is a global investor and philanthropist accused of being involved in the 1MDB scandal, which involved Malaysia's then-Prime Minister Najib Razak and the channeling of funds from 1MDB to Najib’s personal bank accounts.
 As a businessman, Jho Low invested in numerous companies and investment projects of various sizes and complexity, including in media and entertainment, consumer and retail, real estate, and infrastructure.

 Low Meng Tak died of leukemia in February 2013.